syahmifauzi/sendgrid-nodejs-example/README.md

 ## 🚀 Quick Start

-1. Sgin in to SendGrid, create New Sender, & generate API key.
+1. Sign in to SendGrid, create New Sender, & generate API key.
 2. Create `.env` file & insert all the credentials.

 ```